bmann/bmcgarden/_notes/colophon.md

 Hosting on [[Fission]]. [[Cloudflare]] is powering the DNS and using [[Cloudflare IPFS Gateway]].

-Source code is public on Github at [bmann/bmcgarden](https://github.com/bmann/bmcgarden).
+Source code is public on Github at [bmann/bmcgarden](https://github.com/bmann/bmcgarden). [[Connecting to the Agora]] as of jan 24th, 2021.

 Changed fission app from `ancient-aquamarine-metalic-princess.fission.app` to `bmcgarden.fission.app` and updating Cloudflare.

+Switched over Notes and Links pages to use `modified`.
+Added Github Links to the Links page.
+Disabled the last_modified plugin, which never seemed to work in any case.
 ## [[WIP]]

-* Add `modified` and `date` to notes as they are created / edited manually -- the modified plugin doesn't really seem to work at all
-* Rewrite the notes and link [[Feeds]] to use those values
-* the [Links page]({% link links.html %}) will be articles -- which have a `published` date -- and Bookmark-style links, which have the date and/or modified.
-Will do a combined Links feed which uses date and modified -- published can go inline
+* More work on [[Feeds]] and `modified` vs `date`

 ## To Do

 * Look at side / margin notes and just use footnotes everywhere, possibly using [[BigfootJS]]
-* Sort `/notes` by `modified`
-* Add a third link type, for notes that contain `github`
-* Connect to [[Agora]] and adjust settings as needed in git repo

 # Archive